 Finally, another factor variable that Stock Trends creates is derived from the weekly volume of shares traded.
 Three different factor levels characterize the weekly volume so that we can differentiate stocks further by which level the trading volume fits.
 The example shows that Apple had neither high nor low volume of trading, so its volume can be characterized as normal.

 These probabilities might not strike you as significantly positive.
-However, they do indicate that the trend and momentum conditions for AAPL are sufficiently supportive of a continued bullish stance for Apple investors.
+However, they do indicate that the trend and momentum conditions for AAPL are sufficiently supportive of a continued bullish stance for Apple investors over the short- to intermediate-term periods, although it is more neutral over the long-term period.
 The analysis also tells us that AAPL is more appealing than stocks with lower return expectations.
 You can compare the returns expectations of industry stocks in the associated heatmap that ranks the expected future returns.

 As it turned out for this particular example AAPL did outperform the base random return in the next 4-week period with a return of 2.4%, however, the stock retreated subsequently and was -10.4% after 13-weeks and -16.5% after 40-weeks (post-June 16, 2015 observation).
 This affirms that the model's probability statements do not present any certainty in the predictions, and should not be construed otherwise.

 This is the analysis framework of Stock Trends: translating the weekly trading statistics of an issue into factor input variables.
 It is how we interpret these variables and their significance in predicting future price performance that makes Stock Trends a unique and effective data science application.
 The Stock Trends Inference Model statistically measures the change in stock price that follows from each market condition defined by the composite of the inputs of each Stock Trends indicator combination.